ancod3r/TodoList/README.md

 <br>

-1. For Getting All Data form "tododb" Database
+1. For getting all Data from *tododb* database
 ```
 query{
   msglist{